jlooper/bletchley-park-workshop/sandbox.md

 ![Sign in](./images/2.png)

-4. Click the 'create a Sandbox' button; a popup opens.
+4. Click the 'create a sandbox' button; a popup opens.

 ![Create](./images/3.png)

 5. Click 'import sandbox' in this popup.
-Create a new Sandbox by pasting this URL in the box below:
+Create a new sandbox by pasting this URL in the box below:

 > `https://github.com/jlooper/static-game-engine/tree/main/app`